 The UK government defines it as "any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.

 "The abuse can encompass, but is not limited to psychological, physical, sexual, financial, emotional."

-What to do if you think you’ve noticed signs of domestic abuse in a friend or family member
+What to do if you think a friend or family member is being abused

 Women's Aid explain that the most important thing is to listen to your friend, and allow her to express her feelings, whatever they are.